bibi ka maqbara

 How to Reach Bibi Ka Maqbara

 Easily accessible from Mumbai, Aurangabad, a popular tourist destination in Maharashtra, draws visitors year-round due to its diverse range of monuments.
-It is roughly 333 kilometres from Mumbai and can be reached by car via the NH160 Nagpur-Aurangabad highway in about 7 hours.
-From Mumbai to Aurangabad, the Maharashtra State Road Transport Corporation (MRCTC) operates a Parivaran bus every day.
-An average flight from Mumbai to Aurangabad will take about one hour and ten minutes if you choose to travel that distance by air.
-At the moment, the route is used by Jet Airways and Air India.
+It is roughly 333 kilometers from Mumbai and can be reached by car via the NH160 Nagpur-Aurangabad highway in about 7 hours.
+From Mumbai to Aurangabad, the Maharashtra State Road Transport Corporation (MRCTC) operates a Parivaran bus daily.
+An average flight from Mumbai to Aurangabad will take about one hour and ten minutes if you travel that distance by air.
+At the moment, Jet Airways and Air India are using the route.

 Mode of TransportationDetails